wkumari/draft-wkumari-capport-icmp-unreach/README.md

               Captive Portal ICMP Destination Unreachable
-                 draft-wkumari-capport-icmp-unreach-00
+                 draft-wkumari-capport-icmp-unreach-01

 Abstract

-   This document defines a multi-part ICMP extension to signal that a user's device is behind a Captive Portal.
+   This document defines a multi-part ICMP extension to ICMP Destination Unreachable messages to signal that a user is behind a Captive Portal.

    [ Editor note: The IETF is currently discussing improvements in captive portal interactions and user experience improvements.
 See: